usc-isi-bass/AutoCPS/fsw/README.md

 The `clock` module provides an interface to an onboard clock to get the correct times.
 As this project does not have actual hardware to talk to, this module is stubbed and increases by one tick every loop.
+A converter function between the ticks in the internal clock and the actual time will be randomizable.

 **Primary variations:**